andregranberg/mcp-movies/README.md

 To deploy updates to the Raspberry Pi:

 1. Make changes on your local machine
+2. Test locally with `npm run dev`
-2. Commit and push to GitHub
+3. Commit and push to GitHub
-3. SSH into the Raspberry Pi and pull the latest changes
+4. SSH into the Raspberry Pi and pull the latest changes
-4. Restart the server if needed
+5. Restart the server if needed

 ```bash
 # On the Raspberry Pi